I'm Not Okay (I Promise): Composition and lyrics

 "I'm Not Okay (I Promise)" is an "outsider anthem" described as pop-punk, emo, and emo pop.
 Instrumentally, the song is centered around "chunky" power chords, and contains a guitar solo featuring two guitar lines a harmonic third apart.
 Various elements of the song, including its guitar solo and vocal harmonies, were inspired by the material of Queen; Benson explained how the song served as the "prototype" for the Queen influences on the band's subsequent album, The Black Parade (2006).
 Additionally, both Matthew Butler of Drowned in Sound and a review for NME compared the track to the material released by Blink-182, with the former calling it an "exhilarating burst of snotty punk".

-Lyrically, "I'm Not Okay (I Promise)" is about a "cracking-at-the-teary-seams relationship".
+Lyrically, "I'm Not Okay (I Promise)" is about a "cracking-at-the-teary-seams relationship", and also deals with themes of high school peer pressure and suicide.
 Way explained in an interview with MTV News that the song was inspired by the emotions he felt after a girl he was interested in took "really sleazy photographs with her boyfriend", and described it as a "cry for help trapped in a pop song".
 Arielle Gordon of Pitchfork noted that its lyrics "state pent-up vindictive frustration outright", particularly the track's blunt chorus of "I'm not OK / You wear me out".
 Way explained the line as a "declaration for [the] kids who would become our fans", and added that its message bridged across to "normal people [...] who were tired of pretending to be something they're not".